 Susan chose the HMS program because she would like to practice full-scope family medicine in a rural or semi-rural location, and felt that Silver City was a great fit for her and her husband.
 Susan is married to her husband Adam, they have a dog, and love riding motorcycles, dirt biking, hiking, skiing, and many other outdoor activities.
 She is looking forward to becoming part of the Silver City community in 2017.

 St. George’s University School of Medicine, Grenada

 Dr. Brandon Ferguson grew up in Orem, Utah.
 As a teenager, Brandon spent as much time as possible outdoors hiking, biking, climbing, fishing and snowboarding.
 After receiving his Bachelor’s Degree from BYU-Hawaii on the beautiful island of Oahu, Brandon spent two years on the island of Grenada and two more years in Brooklyn, New York completing his medical degree, which he received from St. George’s University.

 Dr. Ferguson chose a career in Family Medicine because he wants to practice a broad spectrum of medicine with patients of all ages.
 He loves the clinic, the hospital, and the emergency room.
 Brandon has a particular interest in rural medicine and is excited about his Family Medicine residency.

 He chose the Hidalgo Medical Services Family Medicine Residency Program for three reasons: First, the people.
-He and his wife immediately felt at home both in Albuquerque and Silver City.
+He and immediately felt at home both in Albuquerque and Silver City.
 Secondly, he loves the location.
-Sunny New Mexico felt like the perfect match for Brandon’s wife and three children that love to be outside every chance they get.
+Sunny New Mexico felt like the perfect match for his love to be outside every chance they get.
 Finally, He is thrilled by the idea of working in both a university hospital and a rural community health center.
 Brandon is dedicated to his patients in Silver City.Dr.
-Neel Patel Ross
+Neel Patel

 University School of Medicine, Dominica